OrderN/CONQUEST-release/docs/CONQUEST-manual/input_tags.rst

     (Note that the block must end with %endblock ChemicalSpeciesLabel.)
-    1-–n are integer numbers used in the coordinate file to identify atomic species, as discussed in the :ref:`coordinate-file` section.
+    1-–n are integer numbers used in the coordinate file to identify atomic species, as discussed in the :ref:`io_coords` section.
 The atomic masses are only used for dynamics.
 The element labels should have a corresponding ion file ``element_label_x.ion`` and *may* have an accompanying atom